Man defending Hawaii home is hit by flaming 'lava bomb'

 Saying 'goodbye to everything'

-Big Island residents have endured thousands of earthquakes, relentless lava flow and dangerous levels of sulfur dioxide.
+Big Island residents have endured thousands of earthquakes, relentless lava flow and dangerous levels of sulfur dioxide since the Kilauea volcano erupted earlier this month.

 What's worse, fissures that look dormant can suddenly rage back to life, shooting fountains of flaming rocks into the air again.
 But no one can predict when or where the next eruption from the ground will happen, or where the lava flow will go next.